-In contrast to Flipster, chances are that Batch Leads’ seller contact information has a better quality.
+In contrast to Flipster, chances are that Batch Leads’ seller contact information has better quality.

-When it comes to Flipster, we don’t know how or where it does the skip tracing.
+Regarding Flipster, we don’t know how or where it skip-traces.

 Batch Leads is open about that and claims that the software doesn’t pull data from easy places where usually cheaper skip tracers pull their data from (e.g., Target shopping cards).